HomeSpan/HomeSpan/docs/UserGuide.md

 To configure a HomeSpace device to connect to your home WiFi network you must first connect your iPhone directly to the device so you can input your WiFi Credentials.
 This connection is made via a temporary WiFi network HomeSpan launches just for this purpose.

-To launch HomeSpan’s temporary WiFi network, enter Device Configuration Mode (see **Device Configuration Mode**) and execute Action 3.
+To launch HomeSpan’s temporary WiFi network, enter [Device Configuration Mode](device-configuration-mode) and execute Action 3.
 After Action 3 is executed, the Status LED pattern will change to a rapid double-blink (twice per second), confirming the temporary WiFi network has started.

-Next, navigate to Settings → Wi-Fi on your iPhone and select the Homespan-Setup network.
-Enter homespan as the password and click Join.
+Next, navigate to Settings → Wi-Fi on your iPhone and select the ***Homespan-Setup*** network.
+Enter ***homespan*** as the password and click Join.
 The Status LED will confirm when you’ve successfully connected to the device by noticeably slowing its double-blinking pattern to repeat every two seconds, instead of twice per second.

 A short time after the connection is confirmed, your iPhone should automatically load the HomeSpan Setup web page.
 Select your WiFi network from the drop-down box, input your WiFi password, and click `SUBMIT` to proceed.
 Alternatively, you can click `CANCEL` to terminate the setup process, in which case HomeSpan closes down its temporary WiFi network and reboots the device without making any changes.

 Once you click `SUBMIT`, HomeSpan will verify your WiFi Credentials by attempting to connect to the WiFi network you selected.
 At this time the Status LED will begin flashing ON for 1 second and then OFF for 1 second to indicate the device is trying to connect.
 If the device fails to connect, it retries every 5 seconds until it either succeeds in connecting, or you click CANCEL (which brings you back to the HomeSpan Setup page).

 If HomeSpan succeeds in connecting to your WiFi network, it will open a new web page reporting its success.
 This same page also provides you with the opportunity to modify the Setup Code that HomeSpan uses to pair the device to Apple HomeKit.
 You may select your own  8-digit code or leave the field blank to retain the current Setup Code.
-First time users may wish to leave this field blank, in which case HomeSpan will use its default Setup Code (see Pairing to HomeKit for details on the default Setup Code).
+First time users may wish to leave this field blank, in which case HomeSpan will use its default Setup Code (see [Pairing to HomeKit](pairing-to-homekit) for details on the default Setup Code).
 Note that you can always change this at a later date.

 Also note that Setup Codes cannot be displayed by HomeSpan at any time, so please make sure to write down whatever code you choose for later use when you pair your device to Apple HomeKit.